zainnada/Library-Management-System/README.md

 - Add new Books, Friends, and Borrows record.
 - Update existing Books and Friends.
 - Return the borrowed books.
 - Delete Books and Friends.
-(Make sure they don't have a records in Borrows table)

 ## How to Run the Project:
 1. Copy the project files into your local server directory (e.g., `htdocs` for XAMPP).